 Step 1: Obtain a Bachelor's Degree

-- Begin building physical strength.
-Since a physical examination is part of the FBI hiring process, students should begin building their strength and endurance as soon as possible.
-Students can participate in cardiovascular and strength-training routines while still in college to ensure they can later meet all physical tests when they apply.
+- Build physical strength: Since a physical examination is part of the FBI hiring process, students should begin building their strength and endurance as soon as possible.
+Students can participate in cardiovascular and strength-training routines while still in college.

-The average work experience required for a potential FBI special agent position is 3 years in a field related to his or her degree.
-The FBI seeks candidates with specific critical skills, including knowledge of accounting, engineering, law, military, science or foreign languages, so professional full-time work in these areas is preferred by some agencies.
+The average work experience required for a potential FBI special agent position is three years in a field related to his or her degree.
+The FBI seeks candidates with specific critical skills, including knowledge of accounting, engineering, law, the military, science, or foreign languages, so professional full-time work in these areas is preferred.

 Step 3: Complete the FBI Application Process

-Because of the sensitivity of FBI special agent work, all applicants must pass an extensive background check, a polygraph and a drug test.
-Individuals cannot have a felony conviction or default on student loans.
-The background check involves a thorough investigation into all records, including a credit check, as well as interviews with family, friends, colleagues and other people an applicant has had contact with throughout his or her life.
-The background check process can take several months.
+Because of the sensitivity of FBI special agent work, all applicants must pass an extensive background check, a polygraph, and a drug test.
+Individuals also cannot have a felony conviction or default on student loans.
+The background check involves a thorough investigation into all records, including a credit check, as well as interviews with family, friends, colleagues, and other people an applicant has had contact with throughout his or her life.
+Thus, the background check process can take several months.

 Additionally, FBI special agents must meet strict physical fitness standards.
 Applicants are required to complete a physical examination by a doctor and submit their medical records to the agency.
 They must meet specific vision and hearing requirements.
-They also need to pass a physical fitness self-assessment test that includes completing a maximum number of sit-ups and push-ups, as well as a timed 300-meter sprint and 1.5-mile run.
+They also need to pass a physical fitness self-assessment test that includes completing as many sit-ups and push-ups as possible, as well as a timed 300-meter sprint and 1.5-mile run.

-FBI special agents can continue their education throughout their careers by applying for training in specialized areas of the FBI.
+- Pursue continuing education: FBI special agents can continue their education throughout their careers by applying for training in specialized areas of the FBI.
 For example, special agents interested in learning more about criminal behavior could apply for training offered by the Behavioral Science Unit of the FBI.
-Agents interested in learning more about counterintelligence could attend the Intelligence Training Section offered by the FBI Academy.
+Agents interested in learning more about counterintelligence could attend the Intelligence Training Section offered by the Academy.